kaharez/lawcodes/3-criminal-code/book-1-general-provisions/chapter-1-the-sovereign-and-criminal-jurisdiction/article-02-scope-and-sources-of-criminal-law.md

     (b) Sovereign Decrees issued pursuant to it; and (c) international conventions recognised as part of the law of the State.

+3. This Code shall be interpreted and applied in harmony with the Fundamental Principles so that the criminal law forms part of a coherent legal order.
+Where a rule of this Code expressly departs from a Fundamental Principle, the departure is limited to what is necessary for criminal justice.

-3. No person may be convicted or punished for an act or omission that did not constitute an offence at the time it was committed.
+4. No person may be convicted or punished for an act or omission that did not constitute an offence at the time it was committed.

-4. A later law that is more favourable to the accused shall apply retroactively.
+5. A later law that is more favourable to the accused shall apply retroactively.